From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Introduction

-However, we argue that the conventional train-then-test approach used in existing studies on relatively small public datasets (i.e., training a model's Encoder and Decoder with frozen LLM Backbone weights on the training set, followed by testing on the corresponding test set) does not effectively assess the potential of frozen Transformers for time series prediction tasks.
-The Encoder and Decoder can adapt effectively to the dataset without relying on additional pre-trained parameters, thereby masking the true capability of the LLM backbone.
-Consequently, this method is insufficient for evaluating the effectiveness of LLMs in time series forecasting.
+We argue that the common practice in existing studies—training and testing on small datasets using a frozen LLM backbone, with the Tokenizer and Detokenizer trained solely on limited data—is inadequate for assessing the true potential of frozen Transformers in time series forecasting. \emph{Since the Tokenizer and Detokenizer can adapt effectively to the small dataset without relying on pre-trained knowledge, they become highly specialized to the small training data.
+This tight coupling with the specific dataset masks the intrinsic predictive capability of the LLM backbone, thereby undermining the validity of such evaluations.}

-Due to these limitations in evaluating models with the conventional train-then-test approach, it is more appropriate to employ zero-shot and few-shot evaluation methods to accurately gauge the capabilities of LLMs.
-However, existing work's evaluations of zero-shot and few-shot performance for LLM-based time series models also have significant limitations.
-These evaluations typically involve training the Encoder and Decoder on small datasets while keeping the LLM backbone frozen, followed by testing on a different dataset.
-However, the Patch Encoder and Decoder trained on small datasets introduce significant data biases.
-Performance heavily relies on the similarity between the training and test data distributions.
-Conducting zero-shot and few-shot tests with such biased Encoder-Decoder setups results in invalid or unreasonable assessments of the Backbone's capabilities.
-These biases make it difficult to accurately measure the inherent ability of LLMs in time series forecasting.
-Detailed experimental evidence supporting these conclusions is provided in Section~\ref{sec:observation_and_analysis}, as illustrated by Figures 1 and 2, and Table 1.
+Due to the limitations of conventional train-then-test evaluation on small datasets, zero-shot and few-shot assessment methods offer a more appropriate framework for evaluating LLM capabilities in time series forecasting.
+However, existing works on such evaluations still suffer from critical flaws~\cite{zhou2023one, tan2024language}.
+Typically, these methods train the Tokenizer and Detokenizer on a single small dataset with a frozen LLM backbone, then test on a different dataset.
+When trained on limited data, the Tokenizer-Detokenizer pair learns representations that are highly specific to the source dataset, introducing strong dataset-induced biases.
+As a result, model performance becomes heavily dependent on the similarity between the training and test data distributions.
+Conducting zero-shot or few-shot evaluations under such biased conditions leads to misleading assessments of the backbone LLM’s true capabilities, making it difficult to isolate and measure its intrinsic forecasting ability.
+Empirical evidence supporting these claims is presented in Section~\ref{sec:observation_and_analysis}, including Figures~\ref{f:three_gpt},~\ref{f:under_fitting}, and Table~\ref{tab: encoder preference}.

+Given these observations, \emph{we informally define the phenomenon where the Tokenizer-Detokenizer over-adapt to small training datasets, leading to inaccurate evaluations of LLMs' effectiveness in time series forecasting, as Tokenizer-Detokenizer Bias}.
+To address these limitations, we propose a novel approach based on a consistent model architecture.
+By keeping the model's architecture unchanged and employing three different pre-training strategies, we aim to obtain more unbiased Tokenizer-Detokenizer pairs through extensive pre-training data exposure.
+We then conduct zero-shot and few-shot evaluations while carefully controlling the amount of pre-trained knowledge introduced.
+This enables us to decouple the Tokenizer-Detokenizer from the LLM backbone better and assess the intrinsic capacity of LLMs in time series forecasting tasks.